-All enterprise and business applications are in service at this time.
+All UIS enterprise and business applications are in service at this time.

-Portal Status: Green
+Service Status: Green

-If you have question about a project, click the link under the questions column to email the project manager.
+If you have a question about a project, click the link under the questions column to email the project manager.

 |PROJECT NAME||PROJECT SUMMARY||PROJECT PHASEProject phaseThe project phase identifies where a project, or initiative, is in its cycle.
 It begins with the planning phase and ends with the closing phase.||PROJECT HEALTHProject healthThe project health identifies how a project, or initiative, is doing in terms of budget, timeline and scope.
 (DURING EXECUTION)||QUESTIONS?||GO-LIVE|